W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vi-the-rewards-of-god/index.md

 The more you trust in me, the more you learn it is insane not to trust me.
 Trusting in me brings peace and joy.
 Trusting anywhere else brings chaos and disaster.
-The rewards of God are recognised by your true self.
+The rewards of God are recognized by your true self.
 You do not escape from the ego by controlling the ego.
 :::